dotnsf/qoodle/README.md

 - Next, administrator click quizset id to browse /quizset page.

-    - If you want to use room name, then access to /quizset?room=XXXX
+    - If you want to use room name, then set room field or access to /quizset?room=XXXX

 - Then administrator may open /share(?room=XXXX) page **with different PC**, and share this screen into web conference.